-- Assign designated pockets: Categorise the contents of your bag and keep related items together in their designated pocket or compartment.
+- Assign designated pockets: Categorize the contents of your bag and keep related items together in their designated pocket or compartment.

 - Use travel-size containers: Going mini and opting for refillable, travel-sized products will help to save space in your changing bag.
 This will also keep it lightweight and easy to carry.